-a.
-The number of parentally placed private school children within the district on December 1, 2017: 10

-- b.
-The number of public school children with disabilities on December 1, 2017: 90 - c.
+- a.
+The number of parentally placed private school children within the district on December 1, 2017 2023: 10 - b.
+The number of public school children with disabilities on December 1, 2017-2023: 90 - c.
 Percentage of private school children with disabilities: A divided by A+B = 10% - d.
-Total Part B funds allocated for school year 2017-2018: \$150,000 - e.
-Amount the district shall spend on providing special education and related services to parentally placed private school students in 2017-2018: C x D = \$15,000 - State and local funds may supplement but may not supplant the proportionate amount of federal funds required to be expended for parentally placed private school children with disabilities. - 2.
+Total Part B funds allocated for school year 2024-2025 2017-2018: \$150,000 - e.
+Amount the district LEA shall spend on providing special education and related services to parentally placed private school students in 2024-2025 2017-2018: C x D = \$15,000 - 1.
+State and local funds may supplement but may not supplant the proportionate amount of federal funds required to be expended for parentally placed private school children with disabilities. - 2.
 The costs of private school consultations and of carrying out Child Find activities may not be paid from the proportionate share of funds. - 3.
-The cost of any special education or related service, such as direct service, consultation, equipment, materials, or transportation may be used to determine that the district has satisfied its expenditure requirement for private school students with disabilities. - 4.
-If all proportionate funds set aside for private school students in a given fiscal year are not expended in that year they shall be carried forward into the next year for the purpose of providing equitable services.
+The cost of any special education or related service, such as direct service, consultation as a service, equipment, materials, or transportation may be used to determine that the district LEA has satisfied its expenditure requirement for private school students with disabilities.

+4. If all proportionate funds set aside for private school students in a given fiscal year are not expended in that year they shall be carried forward into the next year for the purpose of providing equitable services.

-H. Expenditure Guidelines
+H. Expenditure Requirements Guidelines

-- 1. The district may place equipment and supplies that are purchased with Part B funds in a private school for a period of time needed for a program for eligible students with disabilities; however, the district shall: - a. retain title and exercise continuing administrative control over all equipment and supplies; - b. ensure that all equipment and supplies are used only for Part B purposes; - c. ensure that all equipment and supplies can be removed without remodeling the private school; and - d. remove equipment and supplies if necessary to prevent unauthorized use. - 2.
-The district may use Part B funds to pay an employee of a private school to provide services to students with disabilities when the employee performs the services: - a. outside of his or her regular hours of duty; and - b. under public supervision and control.

-- 3. Part B funds shall not be used to: - a. finance the existing level of instruction in the private school or otherwise benefit the private school; - b. meet the needs of the private school; or - c. meet the general needs of students enrolled in the private school. - 4.
+- 1. The district LEA may place equipment and supplies that are purchased with Part B funds in a private school for a period of time needed for a program for eligible students with disabilities; however, the district LEA shall: - a. retain title and exercise continuing administrative control over all equipment and supplies; - b. ensure that all equipment and supplies are used only for Part B purposes; - c. remove equipment and supplies from a private school if no longer needed; - d. ensure that all equipment and supplies can be removed without remodeling the private school; and - e. remove equipment and supplies if necessary to prevent unauthorized use. - 2.
+The district LEA may use Part B funds to pay an employee of a private school to provide services to students with disabilities when the employee performs the services: - a. outside of his or her regular hours of duty; and - b. under public supervision and control. - 3.
+Part B funds shall not be used to: - a. finance the existing level of instruction in the private school or otherwise benefit the private school; - b. meet the needs of the private school; or - c. meet the general needs of students enrolled in the private school. - 4.
 Part B funds shall not be used for repairs, remodeling, or construction of private school facilities. - 5.
-If it is possible for classes to include students enrolled in both public and private schools, then the classes must not be organized separately on the basis of school enrollment or religion. - 6.
-The district shall not appropriate any funds to private schools controlled by any church, sectarian, or religious denomination.
+If it is possible for classes to include students enrolled in both public and private schools, then the classes must not be organized separately on the basis of school enrollment or religion.

+6. The district shall not appropriate any funds to private schools controlled by any church, sectarian, or religious denomination.

 Section 3.
-Students Placed by the District
+Students Placed by the District LEA

-When the district places a student with a disability in a private school or facility, as a means of providing special education services through the IEP team process, the district shall ensure the following:
+When the district LEA places a student with a disability in a private school or facility, as a means of providing special education services through the IEP team process, the district LEA shall ensure the following: